 * * *

-8.9 Verification, Compliance Testing, and Audit of Ancillary Services.
+8.9 Verification, Compliance Testing, and Audit of Ancillary Services

-Availability of contracted and Self-Provided Ancillary Services and RUC Capacity shall be verified by the CAISO by unannounced testing of Generating Units, Loads and System Resources, by auditing of response to CAISO Dispatch Instructions, and by analysis of the appropriate Meter Data, or Interchange Schedules.
-The CAISO may test the capability of any Generating Unit, System Unit, System Resource, external import of a System Resource, Participating Load, or reactive device providing Ancillary Services or RUC Capacity.
-Participating Generators, owners or operators of Participating Loads, operators of System Units or System Resources, owners or operators of reactive devices and Scheduling Coordinators shall notify the CAISO immediately whenever they become aware that an Ancillary Service or RUC Capacity is not available in any way.
-All Participating Generators, owners or operators of Loads, operators of System Units or System Resources and owners or operators of reactive devices shall check, monitor and/or test their system and related equipment routinely to assure availability of the committed Ancillary Services and RUC Capacity.
+Availability of contracted and Self-Provided Ancillary Services and RUC Capacity shall be verified by the CAISO by unannounced testing of Generating Units, Loads, Proxy Demand Resources, and System Resources, by auditing of response to CAISO Dispatch Instructions, and by analysis of the appropriate Meter Data, or Interchange Schedules.
+The CAISO may test the capability of any Generating Unit, System Unit, System Resource, external import of a System Resource, Participating Load, Proxy Demand Resource, or reactive device providing Ancillary Services or RUC Capacity.
+Participating Generators, owners or operators of Participating Loads, Scheduling Coordinators representing owners or operators of Proxy Demand Resources, operators of System Units or System Resources, owners or operators of reactive devices and Scheduling Coordinators shall notify the CAISO immediately whenever they become aware that an Ancillary Service or RUC Capacity is not available in any way.
+All Participating Generators, owners or operators of Loads, Demand Response Providers, operators of System Units or System Resources and owners or operators of reactive devices shall check, monitor and/or test their system and related equipment routinely to assure availability of the committed Ancillary Services and RUC Capacity.
 These requirements apply to Ancillary Services whether the Ancillary Services are contracted or self-provided.
-For a duration specified by the CAISO, the CAISO may suspend the technical eligibility certificate of a Scheduling Coordinator for a Generating Unit, System Unit, Loador System Resource, which repeatedly fails to perform.
+For a duration specified by the CAISO, the CAISO may suspend the technical eligibility certificate of a Scheduling Coordinator for a Generating Unit, System Unit, Load, Proxy Demand Resource, or System Resource, which repeatedly fails to perform.
 The CAISO shall develop measures to discourage repeated non-performance on the part of both bidders and self-providers.
+In addition, a Proxy Demand Resource that does not reduce Demand to demonstrate the availability of Non-Spinning Reserve in accordance with the submitted Bid may be subject to penalties pursuant to Section 8.10.7 and/or suspension pursuant to Section 30.6.

 * * *

-8.9.3.1 Compliance Testing of a Generating Unit, System Unit or System Resource.
+8.9.3.1 Compliance Testing of a Generating Unit, Proxy Demand Resource, System Unit or System Resource.

-The CAISO may test the Non-Spinning Reserve capability of a Generating Unit, System Unit or an external import of a System Resource by issuing unannounced Dispatch Instructions requiring the Generating Unit or System Unit to come on line and ramp up or, in the case of a System Resource, to affirmatively respond to Real-Time interchange schedule adjustment; all in accordance with the Scheduling Coordinator’s Bid.
+The CAISO may test the Non-Spinning Reserve capability of a Generating Unit, Proxy Demand Resource, System Unit or an external import of a System Resource by issuing unannounced Dispatch Instructions requiring the Generating Unit or System Unit to come on line and ramp up or, in the case of a Proxy Demand Resource, to reduce Demand, or, in the case of a System Resource, to affirmatively respond to Real-Time interchange schedule adjustment; all in accordance with the Scheduling Coordinator’s Bid.
 Such tests may not necessarily occur on the hour.
 The CAISO shall

-measure the response of the Generating Unit, System Unit or external import of a System Resource to determine compliance with its stated capabilities.
+measure the response of the Generating Unit, Proxy Demand Resource, System Unit or external import of a System Resource to determine compliance with its stated capabilities.

-8.9.3.2 Compliance Testing of Curtailable Demand.
+8.9.3.2 Compliance Testing of Curtailable Demand and Demand Response Services

-The CAISO may test the Non-Spinning Reserve capability of a Load providing Curtailable Demand by issuing unannounced Dispatch Instructions requiring the operator of the Load to report the Curtailable Demand of that Load actually being served by the operator at the time of the instruction.
-No Load will be disconnected as part of the test.
+The CAISO may test the Non-Spinning Reserve capability of a Load providing Curtailable Demand or Proxy Demand Resource providing Demand Response Services by issuing unannounced Dispatch Instructions requiring the operator of the Load or Demand Response Provider to report the Curtailable Demand of that Load or Demand Response Services of that Proxy Demand Resource actually being served by the operator at the time of the instruction.
+No Load or Proxy Demand Resource will be disconnected as part of the test conducted pursuant to this Section 8.9.3.2.

 * * *

-8.9.7 Consequences of Failure to Pass Compliance Testing.
+8.9.7 Consequences of Failure to Pass Compliance Testing

-8.9.7.1 Notification of Compliance Testing Results.
+8.9.7.1 Notification of Compliance Testing Results